alexandermoore/arxiv_hype/README.md

 # arXiv Hype
-WIP project for searching over recent arXiv papers.
+WIP project for searching over arXiv papers that have recently been mentioned on social media.